thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 call](#scoping-constantize) in order to make the strategies easy for developers to discover and close potential security vulnerabilities.

-#### A Fork In the Road
+#### A Fork in the Road

 At this point, we're faced with a difficult decision.
-At a glance, it seems as though only associations and validations live in our subclasses, and we could easily move those to our strategy.
+At first glance, it seems as though only associations and validations live in our subclasses, and we could easily move those to our strategy.
 However, there are two major issues.

 First, you can't move the association to a strategy class without making that strategy an `ActiveRecord::Base` subclass.
-Associations are deeply coupled with `ActiveRecord::Base`, and they simply won't work in other situations.
+Associations are deeply coupled with `ActiveRecord::Base` and they simply won't work in other situations.

 Also, one of our submittable strategies has state specific to that strategy.
 Scale questions have a minimum and maximum.
 These fields are only used by scale